 AI tools earn a place in any receptionist’s prep: ChatGPT Voice will happily play a difficult guest so you can rehearse a complaint a dozen times privately, and Speak keeps your spoken English warm on a busy week.
 Use them — they are cheap and always available.

 But hospitality is judged in the live moment a real guest reacts — the sigh when a room is not ready, the relief when you sound genuinely helpful, the impatience on a phone line.
-An AI never produces that; it is endlessly patient and never disappointed, so it cannot train the warmth, tone, and quick recovery that turn a tense check-in into a good review.
+An AI never produces that; it is endlessly patient and never disappointed, so it can’t fully train the warmth, tone, and quick recovery that turn a tense check-in into a good review.
 A live Expert can stand in for that guest — reacting, pushing, and correcting your phrasing the instant it turns flat or unclear.
 Rehearse with AI; get guest-ready with a live person.

 Comparison at a glance

-| App | Live human | Real-time correction | Front-desk role-play | India / hospitality context | Primary weakness |
+| App | Live human | Real-time correction | Front-desk role-play | India / hospitality context |

-| EngVarta | Yes (1-on-1 Expert) | Yes, during the call | Yes (check-in, complaints, calls) | Yes | Paid; needs active daily speaking |
+| EngVarta | Yes (1-on-1 Expert) | Yes, during the call | Yes (check-in, complaints, calls) | Yes |

-| ChatGPT Voice | No (AI) | Generic feedback | Solo rehearsal only | Partial | AI-only; no real guest pressure |
+| ChatGPT Voice | No (AI) | Generic feedback | Solo rehearsal only | Partial |

-| Speak | No (AI) | Limited | Drills and roleplay | Partial | AI-only; can’t coach warmth/tone |
+| Speak | No (AI) | Limited | Drills and roleplay | Partial |

-| ELSA Speak | No (AI) | Pronunciation only | No | Partial | Pronunciation only; not a conversation tool |
+| ELSA Speak | No (AI) | Pronunciation only | No | Partial |

-| Cambly | Yes (native tutor) | Varies by tutor | Casual practice | Limited | Expensive for daily reps |
+| Cambly | Yes (native tutor) | Varies by tutor | Casual practice | Limited |

-| italki / Preply | Yes (tutor) | Varies by tutor | If you brief the tutor | Limited | Advance booking; you brief each tutor |
+| italki / Preply | Yes (tutor) | Varies by tutor | If you brief the tutor | Limited |

 This ranking is based on fit for hotel-reception work specifically — live guest-facing practice, tone, and quick recovery — not general English-learning popularity.